 You’re pregnant – that’s great!
 There’s a massive consumer marketplace designed with every conceivable product and device to make your pregnancy and parenting as easy and simple as possible.
-But if you’re concerned about the impact of this mass manufacturing culture on the environment, there are some simple steps you can take today to make you’re pregnancy and parenting as ‘green’ as possible for you and your baby.
+But if you’re concerned about the impact of this mass manufacturing culture on the environment, there are some simple steps you can take today to have an eco-friendly pregnancy and birth and make it as ‘green’ as possible for you and your baby.

 Ask yourself what you really need to buy and what you simply want to buy.
 Your baby’s crib, car seat, and carrier or stroller are among the most basic products you’ll use daily.
 Before you go crazy with the baby registry, ask friends and other parents you admire what they consider to be the essential baby gear.
 Then consider whether these essentials are items you can recycle from older children, neighbors, or baby/child consignment shops?